 Mother takes son’s temperature as he blows his nose and holds forehead while dealing with the flu.
 Mother takes son’s temperature as he blows his nose and holds forehead while dealing with the flu.

-How to Clean & Sanitize Your House after a Cold or Flu
+How to Clean & Disinfect Your House after a Cold or Flu

-Fight cold and flu germs this season by learning how to clean and sanitize your bed, laundry, and toys and disinfect hard surfaces in your home after you’ve been sick – or to help prevent the spread of germs.
+Learn how to clean your bed, laundry, and toys and disinfect hard, non-porous surfaces in your home to help kill germs.

 Someone wipes down glass cover on a wooden table to disinfect it from cold and flu germs.

-How to Sanitize a Room after Being Sick
+How to Clean & Disinfect a Room After Being Sick

-If you’ve been sick with a cold or the flu, you want to kill germs in your house to help prevent them from spreading.
+If you’ve been sick with a cold or the flu, you want to kill any germs that may be lingering in your house.

-Now that your days of sniffling, sneezing, coughing and wheezing are behind you, it’s time to clean and sanitize your bedroom and your house.
-Follow this checklist to sanitize laundry items and disinfect hard surfaces throughout your home.
+Now that your days of sniffling, sneezing, coughing, and wheezing are behind you, it’s time to clean your bedroom and disinfect hard, non-porous surfaces in your house.
+Follow this checklist for laundering clothing and other items while disinfecting hard, non-porous surfaces throughout your home.

 1. Strip your bed of all linens.